Malbaie River property

-The Nature Conservancy of Canada (NCC) has conserved 412 hectares (1,020 acres) along the banks and in the watershed of the Malbaie River between the towns of Gaspé and Percé.
-Due to its close proximity to the Gulf of Saint Lawrence, this property boasts a rich biodiversity on its land and in its waters.
+The Nature Conservancy of Canada (NCC) has conserved 412 hectares (1,020 acres) along the banks and in the watershed of the Malbaie River, between the towns of Gaspé and Percé.
+Due to its close proximity to the Gulf of Saint Lawrence, this area boasts a rich biodiversity of species on its land and in its waters.

 The riverfront conservation lands protect important habitat for Atlantic salmon — a species of special concern.
 The property is blanketed with stands of mixed forest in which many species of mammals and birds live.

 The source of the Malbaie River can be found in the large forests in the heart of the Gaspé Peninsula.
 The water that flows from there crosses sinuous meanders bordered by fragile riparian ecosystems.
 Eastern white cedars, more than 70 years old, overlook the banks of the river and provide beneficial shade to the stream.
 The Malbaie River flows into the barachois de Malbaie.